jaredhoberock/cudex/tests/README.md

 The `Makefile` automates this.
 To create a new unit test for `foo`, create a header file named `foo.hpp` and define a function named `test_foo`.
 The `Makefile` will take care of the rest.

+# Style Guide

+To the degree possible, these unit test programs should be self-contained.
+This makes it easy to isolate test failures and produce minimal reproducer programs for bug reports.

+The tradeoff is that common constructs these programs use are repeated.